RobertShaw1/campus-connect/README.md

 1. fork/clone this repo
 2. Install all dependencies with your preferred package manager
     *  We recommend using [yarn](https://yarnpkg.com/en/)
-3. After all dependencies have been installed run the script `yarn start-dev`
+3. After all dependencies have been installed run `node seed` to seed the database
+4. Then run the script `yarn start-dev`